 Molasses is a byproduct of making white sugar and contains protein, minerals, and vitamins.
 For example, molasses is high in manganese, potassium, vitamin B6, and more.
 The thick syrup acts as a sweetener and comes in various forms, including light, dark, and blackstrap.

 One benefit of this recipe is that it doesn't go to waste.
 Molasses is added back into white sugar to make brown sugar.
-In fact, light brown sugar contains about 3.5 percent molasses, and dark brown sugar contains about 6.5 percent molasses.
+Light brown sugar contains about 3.5 percent molasses, and dark brown sugar contains about 6.5 percent molasses.

-By adding molasses to white sugar, you are doing exactly what is done at the sugar factory but at a discounted price.
+By adding molasses to white sugar, you are doing precisely what is done at the sugar factory but a discounted price.
 And by making it as you need it, you don't have to worry about your store-bought brown sugar turning into hard clumps.

 The complex and rich flavor of molasses gives an extra dimension to the taste of finished products like cookies, muffins, marinades, and sauces.